-This objective is achieved by teaching on how to design and implement financial models in the computer, with Excel as the main tool.
-It covers four classes of models: Corporate Finance models, Portfolio Models, Option-Pricing Models and Bond Models.
-It also covers simulation, some numerical methods, and VBA programming as well.
+This objective is achieved by teaching how to design and implement financial models on the computer, with Excel as the main tool.
+It covers four classes of models: Corporate Finance models, Portfolio Models, Option-Pricing Models, and Bond Models.
+It also covers simulation, some numerical methods, and VBA programming.